Miller Gardner's cause of death remains a mystery as Costa Rica investigates vacation tragedy. Here's what we know.

 What are officials saying about the cause of death?

-A cause of death had yet to be determined as of Tuesday, March 25.
-An initial report indicated Miller Gardner may have died as a result of asphyxiation following food poisoning, however, officials later ruled asphyxiation out as the cause.
+A cause of death had yet to be determined as of Wednesday, March 26.
+An initial report indicated Miller Gardner may have died as a result of asphyxiation following food poisoning, but then officials said in a newer statement that they ruled out asphyxiation out as the cause.

 "It is preliminarily ruled out that the cause of death was asphyxiation, because at the time of inspection of the body, no macro-level anomalies were observed in the respiratory tract," Costa Rica's Judicial Investigation Agency, or OIJ, said in a statement on March 25.

-It said that three types of analyses would be performed by its forensic science laboratories: Histology, toxicology and neuropathology.
+It said that three types of analyses would be performed by its forensic science laboratories: Histology (meaning a microscopic study of tissues and cells), toxicology (testing for chemical substances) and neuropathology (referring to the brain, spine and nervous system).

 "In addition, a study was requested at the Costa Rican Institute of Research and Teaching in Nutrition and Health (INCIENSA) of the University of Costa Rica (UCR)," OIJ said.
 "The results are expected to be available in two to three months, due to the high demand for autopsies being performed in the country, resulting from the increase in homicides."